LesFerch/RightClickTools/README.md

 For administrator users, there is only a single UAC prompt to install the tools.
 After that, all the tools run without any UAC prompts.

 All languages are supported.
-The included **language.ini** file includes many languages and can be edited to add other languages and/or change any of the labels.
+The included **Language.ini** file includes many languages and can be edited to add other languages and/or change any of the labels.
 The included translations are machine generated, so they may need some editing.

 ## How to Download and Install